Open template, save a copy to your C drive, edit

 Look at a wide variety of storyboard examples located at https://www.studiobinder.com/blog/storyboard-examples-film/.
 When you are looking at these examples, you are encouraged to explore all files and views available, but be sure to at least look at the Storyboard view.
 This file will show you how to get that view.
 Look for the purple arrow (pop-up).

-Find and browse these storyboard templates.
+Find and browse the storyboard templates on Studiobinder.com.
+If the Studiobinder site is blocked at school, use this link.
 The easiest templates for you to eventually use will probably be the four or six panel templates in Word of PDF format.

-Alone or in groups of no more than three, storyboard this script.
+Alone or in pairs, storyboard this script.
 In the actual scene, the teacher counted over 40 shots!
 Try to storyboard at least 10 different shots.
 Talk about it with your classmates first.
 What do you think this scene looks like?
 When would there be a close-up?
 Long shot?
+High angle?
+Low angle?
 Remember to include brief notes with each panel!
 You can always look back at the examples from Step One for help.

 Share your storyboard with the class.